 Follow-up Care, Surveillance Protocols and Secondary Prevention Measures for Survivors of Colorectal Cancerenglish

-- Clinicians (e.g., medical oncologist, radiation oncologist, surgeon, advanced practice nurse, physician assistant, primary care provider [family physician, nurse practitioner, family practice nurse]) involved in the delivery of care for CRC survivors.
+- Clinicians (e.g., medical oncologist, radiation oncologist, surgeon, advanced practice nurse, physician assistant, primary care provider [family physician, nurse practitioner, family practice nurse]) involved in the delivery of care for colorectal cancer survivors.

-- Healthcare organizations and system leaders responsible for offering, monitoring, or providing resources for CRC survivorship protocols.
+- Healthcare organizations and system leaders responsible for offering, monitoring, or providing resources for colorectal cancer survivorship protocols.

-- Which symptoms and/or signs potentially signify a recurrence of CRC and warrant investigation?
+- Which symptoms and/or signs signify a potential recurrence of colorectal cancer and warrant investigation?

-- What are the common and/or significant long-term and late effects of CRC treatment?
+- What are the common and/or substantial long-term and late treatment effects of colorectal cancer?